shoninouye/DataVisualization_Uber_R/README.md

 + Edward Kim

-## Abstract
+## Introduction
 This repo is dedicated to create data visualization for uber and other for-hire vehicle pickups in New York City.
 We used datasets from [Kaggle](https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city).
 The goal of this project was to visualize the data in different ways and point out any interesting discoveries.
-One thing that was ambiguous at first were the base codes that accompanied each uber pickup.
+One thing we sought to discover was the meaning behind the base codes that accompanied each uber pickup.
 A quick search led to these codes being associated with several of Uber's bases.

 Base Code | Base Name